Migrate your PHP codebase to async

 php://inputis rewired to return the current request body, not stdin.
 Legacy code that doesfile_get_contents('php://input')in a JSON API handler works unchanged. -

-Net effect — at rung 0 and 1, your code can't tell it's running on OpenSwoole.
-At rungs 3 and 4, you opt into the coroutine model where it pays off.
+Net effect — at every rung, your code can't tell it's running on OpenSwoole.

 Apache+mod_php parity reference